kzenstratus/kzen/kzen/content/tech_blog/lin_alg.md

         <font color = "#68a2ff">a </font>,
         <font color = "#6bcc35">b </font>,
         <font color = "#ff80ff">c </font>.
-        Earlier we see that the linear combination of can give us many different vectors.
-What if we added two of those vectors together, could we get the third vector?
+        Earlier we saw that the linear combination of these 3 vectors can give us many different vectors.
+What if we added two of these vectors together, can we get the third vector?
         <br>
         We see that we can describe <font color = "#68a2ff">vector a </font> as a linear combination of vectors <font color = "#6bcc35">b </font> and <font color = "#ff80ff">c </font>.
         <br>